Brad Jones (soccer): Feyenoord

-On 7 July 2016, Jones joined Eredivisie side Feyenoord on a one-year deal.
+On 7 July 2016, Jones moved to the Netherlands and joined top-tier Eredivisie side Feyenoord on a one-year deal.
 He made his debut on 7 August 2016, keeping a clean-sheet in Feyenoord's 5–0 win over FC Groningen.
 In February 2017, Jones kept his 14th clean sheet of the season, in the process becoming the first Feyenoord goalkeeper to achieve the milestone since Ed de Goey twenty years earlier.
 Despite the return of regular goalkeeper Kenneth Vermeer, Jones' good form saw him retain the starting position for the remainder of the 2016–17 season.
 Feyenoord went on to win the 2016–17 Eredivisie, with Jones keeping 17 clean sheets in the club's first title in 18 years.
 On 22 May 2017, Feyenoord announced that Jones had signed a new contract, signing on for two additional years at the Rotterdam-based club.

-On 22 April 2018 he played as Feyenoord won the 2017/18 KNVB Cup final 3–0 against AZ Alkmaar.
+On 22 April 2018, Jones started as goalkeeper as Feyenoord won the 2017–18 KNVB Cup final 3–0 against AZ Alkmaar.

 Al-Nassr

 On 1 August 2018, Jones joined Saudi Professional League side Al-Nassr on an initial two-year deal.
-Jones left Al-Nassr when his contract expired in July 2021.
-During his time with Al-Nassr, he was part of the side that won the Saudi Pro League title in 2019.
+He was a part of the side that won the Saudi Pro League title in 2019.
+On 1 July 2021, it was announced that Jones had left Al-Nassr when his contract with the side expired.
+During his time with Al-Nassr, he made 78 total league appearances as goalkeeper across three seasons.

 Return to Australia

-On 5 August 2021, it was announced that Jones would return to his hometown of Perth signing for Perth Glory on a two-year contract.
+On 5 August 2021, it was announced that Jones would return to Australia and his native city of Perth, signing for local side Perth Glory on a two-year contract.

-On 24 May 2023, Jones officially announced his retirement from football.
+On 24 May 2023, Jones officially announced his retirement from football, ending a 22-year long career with a total of 367 appearances made as goalkeeper.